peteromallet/reigh/structure.md

 • **`pages/VideoTravelToolPage.tsx`**: Main UI for the video travel/creation workflow.
   – Lists shots for the selected project using `ShotListDisplay`.
   – Allows creation of new shots (via API).
-  – Hosts `VideoEditLayout` when a shot is selected for configuring video segments and managing images within that shot.
+  – Hosts `ShotEditor` when a shot is selected for configuring video segments and managing images within that shot.
-• **`components/VideoEditLayout.tsx`**: Component for configuring and generating video segments from image pairs within a shot.
+• **`components/ShotEditor.tsx`**: Component for configuring and generating video segments from image pairs within a shot.
 Also allows uploading new images directly to the selected shot.
 Displays a section for "Output Videos" if any generated videos are associated with the shot.
 Uses `ShotImageManager` for image list management.
 • **`components/TaskDetailsModal.tsx`**: A dialog that displays the detailed parameters of a generation task.
 It's triggered from an info button on a generated video and fetches task details based on the generation ID.
 • **`components/VideoShotDisplay.tsx`**: Component to display a shot's images and name.
 Allows selection of the shot for editing.
 Includes UI for inline editing of the shot name and deleting the shot (both via API calls).
 Used by `ShotListDisplay`.
 • **`components/ShotListDisplay.tsx`**: Component that takes a list of shots and renders them using `VideoShotDisplay` components.
 Used by `VideoTravelToolPage.tsx` and `ShotsPage.tsx`.